josehelps/ansible-splunk-simple/README.md

 Simple Splunk deployment using Ansible, see [Splunk Blog Post](http://blogs.splunk.com/2014/07/12/deploying-splunk-securely-with-ansible-config-management-part-1/) for more information.

+## Features
+* built and maintain a complete splunk enviroment in minutes
+* adhere by all splunk best practices and OS hardening procedures
+* distro agnostic
+* runs splunk as splunk user
+* can manage your entire splunk installation from one place

 ## TODOs

 * read me for each role